cc1358/trimmedmean/README.md

 To install the package, simply enter 'go get github.com/cc1358/trimmedmean' in the terminal.
-Then, create a new Go module without any other files except
+Then, create a new Go module without any other files except trimmedmeanpackageimplementation.go and the pacakge should work with the main() function and deliver results in the same way as what R would deliver in the trimmedmeanimplementation.R